Why Fiber is the Magic Pregnancy Supplement

 - Vegetables: Artichokes, peas, broccoli brussel sprouts, potatoes (skin-on), carrots

 It's important to consume adequate water while taking fiber supplementation, including six to eight ounces per day.
 In addition, ensure that your fiber supplement does not induce extra gas and stomach irritation due to the fermentation process caused by some types.
+Shop Hydration & Energy Packets to support hydration during pregnancy.

 Fiber is an essential component of a well-balanced diet and offers various health benefits with few side effects or risks.
 Pregnant women often face many hormone-induced conditions that greatly improve or completely resolve with the addition of fiber supplementation.
 When considering which fiber supplement is best for you, look for one created with both you and your baby in mind.
+Read more about nutrition on the Natalist blog, or shop more fertility and pregnancy supplements here.